krokyk/jwt-nodejs-express-tutorial/README.md

 >It is said that using JWT should be stateless, meaning that you should store everything you need in the payload and skip performing a DB query on every request.
 >But if you plan to have a strict log out functionality, that cannot wait for the token auto-expiration, even though you have cleaned the token from the client side, then you might need to neglect the stateless logic and do some queries.
 >
->An implementation would probably be to store a so-called "blacklist" of all the tokens that are valid no more and have not expired yet.
+>An implementation would probably be to store a so-called "blacklist" of all the tokens that should be valid no more but have not expired yet.
 >You can use a DB that has TTL option on documents which would be set to the amount of time left until the token is expired.
 >**Redis** is a good option for this, that will allow fast in memory access to the list.
 >Then, in a middleware that runs on every authorized request, you should check if provided token is in The Blacklist.